webrtc-for-the-curious/webrtc-for-the-curious/content/docs/01-what-why-and-how.md

 * Securing
 * Communicating

 These four steps happen sequentially.
 The prior step must be 100% successful for the subsequent one to even begin.
-At a high level this is what each one of these steps is accomplishing.

-One peculiar fact about WebRTC is that it actually made up of many other protocols!
+One peculiar fact about WebRTC is that each step is actually made up of many other protocols!
 To make WebRTC we stitch together many existing technologies.
 In that sense WebRTC is more a combination and configuration of well understood tech that has been around since the early 2000s.

 Each of these steps have dedicated chapters, but it is helpful to understand them at a high level first.
 Since they are dependant on each other it will help explain each steps purpose more.

 ### Signaling

 When a WebRTC Agent starts it has no idea who it is going to communicate with and what they are going to communicate about.
 Signaling solves this issue!
-Signaling is used to bootstrap the call so that the two WebRTC agents can start communicating directly.
+Signaling is used to bootstrap the call so that two WebRTC agents can start communicating.

 Signaling uses an existing protocol SDP.
-SDP is a plain text buffer made up off key/value pairs and contains a list of 'media sections'.
+SDP is a plain text protocol.
+Each SDP message is made up off key/value pairs and contains a list of 'media sections'.
 The SDP that the two WebRTC Agents exchange contains details like.

 * IPs and Ports that the agent is reachable on (candidates)
 * How many audio and video tracks the agent wishes to send